timeplus-io/proton/examples/nginx-grafana/README.md

 | 11 | `$http_user_agent` | Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/81.0.4044.129 Safari/537.36 |

 There are several malformed requests in the access logs similar to the one we saw on the 1st line.
-Many of them will not be parsed reliably using our updated Python regex, so we will add an additional database column called `malicious_request` to store such malformed `$request`s.
+Many of them will not be parsed reliably using our updated Python regex, so we will add an additional database column called `malicious_request` to store such malformed `$request`s in full rather than attempt to split them.
 In fact, this was why we had a total of 12 columns in the `nginx_historical_access_log` stream which was created in the previous article.

-Below is a brief overview of how each parsed field will be stored into 12 database columns:
+Below is a brief overview of how the fields map to database columns:
 * `$remote_addr` is stored in column `remote_ip` of type `ipv4`;
 * `-` is stored in column `rfc1413_ident` of type `string`;
 * `$remote_user` is stored in column `remote_user` of type `string`;